-procedures for safe arrival and department from school, sexual harassment policy, and dress code policy.
-The most current school site safety plan was reviewed and updated in May 2013.
-The updated plan was shared with school staff in August 2013.
+The Comprehensive School Site Safety Plan was developed for R.J.
+Neutra School in collaboration with local agencies and District administration to fulfill Senate Bill 187 requirements.
+Components of this plan include child abuse reporting procedures, teacher notification of dangerous pupil procedures, disaster response procedures, procedures for safe arrival and department from school, sexual harassment policy, and dress code policy.
+The most current school site safety plan was reviewed and updated in May 2014.
+The updated plan was shared with school staff in August 2014.
 Components of the School Site Safety Plan were discussed at monthly staff meetings throughout the year.
 An updated copy of the school site safety plan is available to the public at the Central Union School District office and the school site.